cfe-lab/Kive/cluster-setup/README.md

     sudo systemctl stop apache2
     sudo systemctl stop postgresql@14-main

+### Annoying detour 2: set the system locale to "Canada English"

+At this point in the Octomore migration, it was discovered that the old database contents would not properly restore to the new database due to problems with the database locale.
+The old database had as its locale `en_CA.UTF-8`, which was not available on the newly-upgraded Octomore.

+To this end, the `set_locale_to_canada.yml` playbook was used to enable this locale on all nodes, and the database then restored without issue.
+If this comes up again, use this same playbook to correct the issue.

 ### Restoring the database

 Now, restore the Kive data folders from the old backups.
 On our prod and dev